-3.24 (1) (a) An application referred to in section 58(2) of the Customs Duty Act for any surplus that remains after all claims in terms of section 58(1) have been paid, must be submitted to the customs authority electronically through eFiling, subject to paragraph (b).
+3.24 (1) (a) An application referred to in section 58(2) of the Customs Duty Act for any surplus that remains after all claims in terms of section 58(1) have been paid, must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in paper format in circumstances where submissions in paper format are permissible,18 the submission must be -
+(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office where the sale was conducted.